-This Report describes the District and services therein including the improvements, budgets, parcels and assessments to be levied for Fiscal Year 2019/2020, as they existed at the time of the passage of the Resolution of Intention.
+This Report describes the District and services therein including the improvements, budgets, parcels and assessments to be levied for Fiscal Year 2021/2022, as they existed at the time of the passage of the Resolution of Intention.
 Reference is hereby made to the Los Angeles County Assessor's maps for a detailed description of the lines and dimensions of parcels within the District.
 The undersigned respectfully submits the enclosed Report as directed by the City Council.

-Dated this 24 day of April , 201 Dated this 24 day of April , 201
+Dated this 13th day of April , 2021

-Willdan Financial Services

-Assessment Engineer

-On Behalf of the City of South Gate
+Willdan Financial Services Assessment Engineer On Behalf of the City of South Gate